Training grants for healthcare students

 The training grant is available to students of nursing, midwifery, paramedic science, operating department practice, physiotherapy and occupational therapy.

-It will be given to new and continuing degree-level students from September 2020.
+It has been given to new and continuing degree-level students from September 2020.

 Details of the grant